Symmetry-Based Real-Space Framework for Realizing Flat Bands and Unveiling Nodal-Line Touchings: Kagome model

 Therefore, we conclude that the model will host a FB (whose energy is $-2$, derived from $H\ket{w(\boldsymbol{R})}=E_{\text{FB}}\ket{w(\boldsymbol{R})}$) characterized by a $B_{1}$-CLS.
 We plot them in Fig.~\ref{kagome}(c).

 We further consider Kagome lattice with $d$-orbitals, which are common in practical Kagome materials.
-We take the $d_{x^{2}-y_{2}}/d_{xy}$ doublet as an example and parameterize the hoppings with the SK integrals $\vec{d}=(dd\sigma,dd\pi,dd\delta)$.
+Intriguingly, anisotropic hoppings from high orbitals may disrupt original destructive interference.
+Based on our scheme, we take the $d_{x^{2}-y^{2}}/d_{xy}$ doublet as an example and parameterize the hoppings with the SK integrals $\vec{d}=(dd\sigma,dd\pi,dd\delta)$.
 The candidate CLS sites are still chosen as shown in Fig.~\ref{kagome}(b), and the decomposition takes

+This is distinct from the previous analysis without orbital degree of freedom.
 In Fig.~\ref{wf}(a), we explicitly plot all the wavefunctions associated with the one-dimensional Irreps $A,B$ to provide an intuitive understanding.
 The mapping $S$ is classified into four channels labeled as $A_{1},A_{2},B_{1},B_{2}$.
 Their coupling, which is purely a real number, can be directly calculated with the knowledge of the concrete wavefunctions.
-FBs are present when certain channel is blocked, and the results are summarized in Table \ref{dkagome}.
-We choose proper parameters to plot the band structures in Fig.~\ref{wf}(b) to confirm the previous analysis.
+FBs are present only when certain channel is blocked, and the results are summarized in Table \ref{dkagome}.
+We choose proper parameters to plot the band structures in Fig.~\ref{wf}(b)(c)(d) to confirm the previous analysis.
+It is clear that high-orbital FBs in Fig.~\ref{wf}(b)(c) are distinct from the original band structure in Fig.~\ref{kagome}(c).